localstack/localstack-blog.github.io/content/2024-03-19-building-localstack-with-localstack/index.md

 {{< img-simple src="persistence-state-cloud-pods.png" alt="LocalStack Persistence vs Cloud Pods">}}

 Using Cloud Pods, we were able to cut down the total infrastructure deployment time from a minute to less than 10 seconds, both locally and in our CI pipelines.
 To maintain an up-to-date version of the Cloud Pod, we have a GitHub action which creates a pod with the latest infrastructure, that’s triggered on each merge to the `main` branch.
-We then use that pod in combination with our auto-loading Cloud Pods feature, which allows us to load cloud pods on the start-up of LocalStack automatically.
+We then use that pod in combination with our [auto-loading Cloud Pods](https://docs.localstack.cloud/user-guide/state-management/cloud-pods/#environmental-variables) feature, which allows us to load cloud pods on the start-up of LocalStack automatically.

 ```yaml
 AUTO_LOAD_POD=localstack-backend-pod
 ```

-Now, when LocalStack starts up, our whole backend will be loaded from the pod, and we can immediately run our integration test suite against it.
+Now, when LocalStack starts up, our whole backend will be loaded from the pod, and we can use the deployed application to perform various tests both locally and in CI.

+This is furthermore tremendously useful for our frontend engineers, as they do not have to start or install any dependencies for the backend on their machine.
+They simply make use of our up-to-date pod, and LocalStack, against which they can develop the customer facing UI.

 ### Continuous Integration (CI) Analytics

 With the LocalStack v3 release, we released a private preview of our [CI Analytics](https://docs.localstack.cloud/user-guide/ci/ci-analytics/) offering.
-CI Analytics allow us to collect, analyze, and visualize critical metrics from our CI pipelines, helping us understand the impact of cloud infrastructure changes on CI builds.
+CI Analytics allow us to collect, analyze, and visualize critical metrics from our CI pipelines, helping us understand the execution of our test suites in CI builds and related outcomes.

 {{< img-simple src="ci-analytics.png" alt="LocalStack CI Analytics">}}

-This allowed us to get detailed insights and traceability across the CI pipeline run by:
+This allowed us to get detailed insights and traceability across our CI pipeline run by:

 -   Recording all interactions throughout a CI build to get a detailed timeline of API calls using Stack Insights.
 -   Select and drill into the infrastructure & application state at a particular point of execution using Cloud Pods.